jamiehenzy/Genome-analysis_RStudio/2_Getting _comfy_in_R.md

 </details>

 ## Submission
-+ R script with all exercise questions hashed
++ R Markdown script with all exercise questions, code, and output
-+ Followed by commands
-+ Hash the answers (since they will only appear in Console, not in script)